Raptacon/Skills-Challenges/foundations_robot_prog/docs/lesson_3.md

 ### [3.4](../lesson_3/subsystems/drivetrain.py)

-Instead of manually sending the voltage values to each of their respective motor groups, we're going to use a method provided by the DifferentialDrive class to do this for us.
+Instead of manually sending the output values to each of their respective motor groups, we're going to use a method provided by the DifferentialDrive class to do this for us.
 Generally, if an open source package provides the capabilities we're looking for with a clean but appropriately configurable interface, then we should use what the package provides.

 The DifferentialDrive class also provides other specific interfaces for operating the motors, making it a useful abstraction of different drive systems for two-sided drivetrains like ours.
 We'll have you use another popular interface, arcade drive, in the next lesson.

 Here, you will use the following method to do tank drive:

-- \<attribute_for_diff_drive\>.tankDrive(): takes left and right motor voltage percentage values, as described in the above docstring, to operate the two sides of the drivetrain.
+- \<attribute_for_diff_drive\>.tankDrive(): takes left and right motor output percentage values, as described in the above docstring, to operate the two sides of the drivetrain.

-Call the tankDrive method from your differential drive instance attribute, passing it the voltage percentage values given in the parameters above.
+Call the tankDrive method from your differential drive instance attribute, passing it the output percentage values given in the parameters above.

 Your code should be analagous to the following: